Q: The Scottsdale brand has historically been successful, so why change now?

 - Redefine perceptions of the desert by owning it, embracing it, and showing its appeal.

-- Attract a broader audience by showing what the promise of Effortless Revitalization can look like for all of our audience segments.
+- Attract a broader audience by showing what the promise of Effortless Revitalization can look like for all our audience segments.

 Q: What does the ad campaign creative look like?

-A: The new ad campaign incorporates ethnic and age diversity and addresses the misperception by some that Scottsdale lacks energy and vibrancy.
+A: The ad campaign incorporates ethnic and age diversity and addresses the misperception by some that Scottsdale lacks energy and vibrancy.
 We are making an emotional connection with consumers by showing authentic experiences and moments that can be had while on vacation in Scottsdale.

 A: While the ad campaign may appeal to the local community, it is important to remember that this campaign is aimed at potential visitors who live outside the area and may not be as familiar with Scottsdale as our own residents.
 A few other things to keep in mind: